bjornte/UX-patterns-for-findability/README.md

 The initial template can be viewed [here](http://bit.ly/results-mock-up-snapshot-feb-2016), as hosted on Dropbox.

 At inception this repository is a single template for a search engine result page («[SERP](https://en.wikipedia.org/wiki/Search_engine_results_page)») created my me (Bjørn T).
 Over time hopefully a library for [UX](https://en.wikipedia.org/wiki/User_experience_design)-driven [findability](https://en.wikipedia.org/wiki/Findability) maintained by, among others, you.
+I [have posted](https://discuss.elastic.co/t/ux-patterns-for-findability/43502) on Elastic’s forum to poll interest there.

 > ![disambiguation result illustration](disambiguation-result-illustration.png)
 >